 Meet Botley.
 A coding robot for kids packed with all sorts of fun activities and games.
-We recently purchased a Botley coding robot for our family and I’m here to give you our full review.
+We recently purchased a Botley coding robot for our family and I’m here to give you our full Botley robot review.
 If you are looking to teach your kids to code, Botley has a lot of fun and creative coding activities for kids to enjoy.
 Botley does not require a computer or app, which makes it a great screen-free way to teach kids code.
-As far as STEM toys go, Botley is one of our favorites!
+As far as STEM toys go, Botley is one of our favorite coding robots for kids!
 Read on for my full review!

 What is Botley the coding Robot?

 Botley is a colorful robot and remote control combo that teaches kids beginner code.
 Children can program their Botley coding robot by entering a code on the remote and then ask Botley to ‘run the code’.
-Botley is entirely screen free, which is a great feature of this coding robot toy.
-We love STEM toys and activities in our house, and I love that this toy engages little kids in critical thinking and problem-solving.
+Kids will learn the basic concepts of coding like algorithms, loops and debugging while playing with Botley.
+These are coding concepts that even 5 year olds can understand.
+Botley is entirely screen free, which is a great feature of this coding robot toy, especially for the younger crowd!
+Coding at this age is not just about computers – learning to code has many benefits beyond the computer screen.
+Kids who learn the basic concepts of coding will also be learning to problem solve and think creatively.

 What age is Botley the Coding Robot aimed for?

 Botley has an intuitive interface and a kid-friendly design.
 Aimed at kids as young as 5, Botley is marketed to a younger crowd of kid coders.
-My eldest son is currently 4.5 and he was able to do some of the basic programs for Botley.
+My eldest son is currently 5 and he is able to do a lot of the basic robot activities even without my help.
 I do think age 5 is likely the right age to start with this robot to get the most out of it.
-I think most kids age 5-8 would enjoy this robot.
+Most kids age 5-8 would enjoy this robot and find it challenging!
 Especially if they do not have a lot of experience with coding.
 After age 8, or for advanced coders, the Botley coding robot is more limited.

 What coding skills are taught with Botley the robot?

 Kids need to learn to program Botley with a code and then have Botley execute the code.
+By doing this, they are creating an algorithm.
 This is a nice feature of Botley that some other remote control based coding robots don’t have.
 Kids will learn to think ahead and predict where Botley will end up based on the instruction they give him.
+Being able to plan out steps in advance and program them all at once is an important

 Botley is also able to perform loops, which are an important part of making computer programming efficient.
 Loops are fun for kids to design.
 Finally, Botley is able to think on the fly!
 More complex coders can understand how to program Botley for an “If, then” sequence.
 If Botley detects an object in his way, what will he do?
 This is one of the more sophisticated features of the Botley coding robot.